-However, even if your hair grows back fully after an episode of alopecia areata, it is common to have one or more recurrences of the condition throughout your life.
+However, even if the hair grows back fully after an episode of alopecia areata, it is common to have one or more recurrences of the condition throughout life.
 A few people who develop alopecia areata will progress to total scalp baldness (alopecia totalis).
-Even fewer people will lose all scalp and body hair (alopecia universalis).
+A very few people will lose all scalp and body hair (alopecia universalis).
 Progression to these more extensive types of hair loss is more common if:

 - The bald patches start in childhood.

-- The initial bout of hair loss affects more than half of your scalp.
+- The initial bout of hair loss affects more than half of the scalp.

-- You have eyelash and/or eyebrow hair loss.
+- There is eyelash and/or eyebrow hair loss.

-- You have a family history of alopecia areata.
+- There is a family history of alopecia areata.

-- You have hair loss around the scalp margin.
+- There is hair loss around the scalp margin.

 Treatment can promote hair regrowth in some cases.

-Understandably, hair loss is upsetting - particularly in young women.
-So there are plenty of private clinics out there who will promise 'instant hair regrowth'.
+Understandably, hair loss is upsetting - particularly in young women - and there are plenty of private clinics out there who promise 'instant hair regrowth'.
 Be careful: a lot of treatments for alopecia are unproven, often don't work and can quickly become very expensive.
-Before trying a private treatment, it might be worth getting an impartial opinion from a doctor in a state-funded system like the NHS.

 Not treating is a common option

 In many cases, bald patches regrow by themselves without treatment.
-In particular, if there are just one or two small bald patches then many doctors would advise that you simply leave it alone at first.
+In particular, if there are just one or two small bald patches then many doctors would advise that it can be left alone at first.

 A change in hairstyle may perhaps conceal one or two small bald patches.
 If the hair loss becomes more extensive then the decision on whether to treat can be reconsidered.
 But even with extensive hair loss, there is still a chance that hair will regrow without treatment.